brumar/SRS-Simulations/article.md

+# SRS Simulations

-# Rationale for this simulation
+## Rationale for this simulation

 Anki allows the user to change a crucial parameter in the spaced repetition algorithm.
 As you may know, intervals (delay between revisions) can get modified by an Interval Modifier (IM).